 As it is a visual language you will need to practice signing.
 You can easily contact the deaf community near you and even pay them a visit in a deaf pub.
 They are very welcoming to people who want to come over and hang out with them to practice signing.
 They are aware of the fact that more people with the knowledge of signing will make their community more inclusive to society and lead a normal life.

 You will be amazed to know sign language even has its own poetry.
 Yes, they exist.
-This is a beautiful form of visual art expressed totally in signs, gestures and movement that will completely blow your mind.
+A beautiful form of visual art expressed totally in signs, gestures and movement that will completely blow your mind.
 In 2017 Britain hosted its first-ever Sign language poetry slam.
 Recently Marcus Rashford the England and Manchester United front-man learned British sign language to judge a poetry competition.

 7. What do sign language interpreters do